-Current Job Title: Small Business Owner, Chocolate Concepts Inc.
+Current Role: Small Business Owner, Chocolate Concepts Inc.

 Phyllis began Alternatives in 1998 as Alternatives Integrating Special People.
 With a combination of efforts with a collective group of families, Chocolate Concepts Inc. provided financial support to begin Alternatives as an incorporated private not for profit organization.
 Alternatives was incorporated in 2002, and Phyllis joined the board in 1999, separating Chocolate Concepts Inc. as a separate retail entity.
 The two still work in conjunction providing an environment that hosts work skills training.